tenarx0/hydra-clua-engine/README.md

 Check the documented Lua files in `release/lua/` to see and understand how some of the engine's functions are working.

+NOTE: IN ORDER TO RUN YOUR LUA SCRIPTS, YOU MUST ADD `main.hclua` FILE INSIDE YOUR `assets/` OF YOUR PROJECT BECAUSE THAT'S THE STARTING POINT OF LUA.
+ALSO THE LUA FILES MUST BE ENCRYPTED IN `hcl` FORMAT AND MUST ALSO HAVE `.hclua` EXTENSION, NOT `.lua`.

+LUA SCRIPTS THAT IS NOT ENCRYPTED (HAS ITS CODE IN PLAINTEXT) WILL CRASH FOR SECURITY REASONS.

 ---

 ## Versioning